krls2020/laravel-tutorial/README.md

 ## Introduction

 Laravel is one of the most popular PHP frameworks, known for its elegant syntax and robust features.
 In this tutorial, you'll learn how to deploy a Laravel application on Zerops, a modern cloud platform designed for developers.
-We'll set up a complete environment with Apache web server and PostgreSQL database, though Zerops also supports Nginx, MySQL and mouch more managed services like Valkey, Qdrant or Elasticsearch.
+We'll set up a complete environment with Apache web server and PostgreSQL database, though Zerops also supports Nginx, MySQL and much more managed services like Valkey, Qdrant or Elasticsearch.

 For database management, we'll use PostgreSQL service provided by Zerops.
 Using built-in VPN functionality, you'll be able to connect to the database directly from your local environment without needing PostgreSQL installed locally.
 This means you can use your favorite database tools and run Laravel migrations while working with the database in Zerops.